-Next week’s Camp Au Pair theme is Outer Space.
+This week’s Camp Au Pair theme is Nature Exploration.

-Crafts, recipes, activities, and games related to outer space can all be found here on the Camp Au Pair – Outer Space pinboard.
-Here is a fun one that combines a science lesson, art, and snack time.
+Crafts, recipes, activities, and games can all be found here on the Camp Au Pair – Nature Exploration pinboard.

 Field Trips can be a great way for kids to learn and have new experiences.
 You can start observing nature at any local park or in your own backyard.
 If you want to take it a step further, Below is a list of other local places to go explore nature.
 Get permission from your host parents before any outings and check websites before you go for hours and information.

 Safety note: When coming inside after you have been outside exploring nature, it’s always a good idea to check the children and yourself for ticks.
 For more information, take a look at this post.

 - Consider joining the Free Forest School to find outings near you.

 - Smithsonian Museum of Natural History – DC

 - Watkins Nature Center – Upper Marlboro

 Webcams – You can do a Google search for websites with webcams that allow you to observe nature.